kostaskougios/functions-remote/docs/local.md

 ## Using an isolated classloader

-Now locally we have the jars.
-We can now use the code generator.
-Because the generator is impl in scala 3, we can't use it within sbt, so we can use i.e. `scala-cli` (or i.e. just some code in a separate module).
+Now locally we have the jars and are ready to use the code generator.
+Because the generator is impl in scala 3, we can't use it within sbt, so we have to i.e. use `scala-cli` (or just some code in a separate module).
 The `scala-cli` scripts are [here](../example-commands/scripts).
 For example the generator for the caller:

 ls-caller.sc: